ArashPartow/exprtk/readme.txt

 input.

-All composited functions are registered with a symbol table,  allowing them to call other functions that have been registered with the symbol table instance.
+All composited functions are registered with a symbol table,  allowing them  to  call  other  functions  and  use  variables  that  have been registered with the symbol  table instance.
 Furthermore the  functions can be  recursive in  nature due  to the  inherent function  prototype forwarding  that  occurs during  construction.
 The following  example defines,  by using  two different  methods, composited  functions and implicitly registering the functions with the denoted symbol table.

    typedef exprtk::symbol_table<T>         symbol_table_t;
    typedef exprtk::function_compositor<T>  compositor_t;
    typedef typename compositor_t::function function_t;

+   T avogadro = T(6.022e23);

    symbol_table_t symbol_table;

+   symbol_table.add_constant("avogadro", avogadro);

    compositor_t compositor(symbol_table);